sammyovia/prophius-devops-asses/README.md

 - **Run** terraform apply - to run your configuration files.
 **Install** Docker to the local machine to containerize the application, also install Docker on the ECR Instance running on AWS.
-  **Install** mysql service unto your local machine and also on the EKS Service running on AWS.
+  **Install** mysql service unto your local machine and also on the ECR Service running on AWS.